 The Bad Ending is flat out blatant about it.
 If you choose to erase everyone's memories to save them the agony of a slow and certain death from the extinction of the human race, the game skips to March, with everyone jovially talking about how wonderful their futures will be.
 An even bigger kick in the pants?
 Watching them longly in the distance is your Robot Girl friend, who knows what's coming, but is now a stranger to them after being wiped clean from their memories and can't do anything to stop it anyway.

 The entire story of Persona 4 is having the ability to rescue people from being killed.
+If you attempt to go to a previous dungeon when you currently need to rescue someone, your teammates will get angry with you for slacking off.
 If you choose not to rescue them, they DIE and Igor berates you.
 Also, you have the option of killing Namatame by throwing him into the TV yourself.
 This leads to the Worst Ending, which is different than the plain Bad Ending.
 The punishment is that Nanako is Killed Off for Real.
 Good luck with that.
 And as seen in this video, when you get the Worst Ending, Dojima makes you feel really guilty too.

 This is made even worse at one of the last rescues.
 The victim is Nanako, who is your 'little sister'.
 If you worked hard to max out her social link, she tended to greet you every evening with "Welcome home, Big Bro!"
 Leaving her in the TV world simply isn't an option if you have even a shred of humanity.
 Not to mention every single one of your friends insists on the rescue every time you talk to them.